RikinTuladhar/Work-progress-tracker/README.md

 4) Feedback: The application allows managers to provide feedback to employees.
 Managers can leave comments on tasks, as well as give employees ratings.
 This application can be a valuable tool for organizations that want to improve their employee management processes.
 The application can help managers to:

-1)Improve communication with employees
+1)Improve communication with employees.
-2)Track employee progress
+2)Track employee progress.
-3)Provide timely feedback to employees
+3)Provide timely feedback to employees.